 (A Theology of the NonBeliever)

 In conventional evangelical Christian belief, the nonbeliever (or non-Christian) has no role in God's Plan except as potential convert.
-But under this New View, all human beings have a role in God's Plan, whether they have believed or not, and even all non-human things do too.
+At the other extreme, in Humanist thought, there is no significant difference between Christian and non-Christian, both having the role of serving humanity to dominate.
+But under this New View, all human beings have a role in God's Plan, whether they are Christians or not, and even all non-human things do too.

 A Tentative Role for the NonBeliever